tm-LBenson/tm-LBenson/README.md

 🎖️ As a heavy equipment construction supervisor in the military, I developed strong leadership and problem-solving skills.
 I'm committed to delivering high-quality work that meets and exceeds client expectations.

 🎓 Graduated from [Code Fellows](https://www.codefellows.org/), a full-time boot camp in Seattle, where I enhanced my web development skills and learned the MERN stack.
-Currently, I'm a TA at Codex Academy and the owner of Vet Stack Solutions LLC, a company focused on freelance work.
+Currently, I'm an instructor at Codex Academy and the owner of Vet Stack Solutions LLC, a company focused on freelance work.

 ### Experience

-🏗️ In one year of experience, I've worked on various projects, including a CRUD application using the MERN stack and collaborating on a game based on D&D. I've learned to work effectively in teams and developed strong problem-solving skills.
-Additionally, I've recently started my journey as a Teaching Assistant at Codex Academy, where I help future developers hone their skills.
+🏗️ In two years of experience, I've worked on various projects, including a CRUD applications using the MERN stack and collaborating on a game based on D&D. I've learned to work effectively in teams and developed strong problem-solving skills.
+Additionally, I've recently started my journey as an instructor at Codex Academy, where I help future developers hone their skills.

 📈 As the owner of Vet Stack Solutions LLC, I offer my services as a freelance developer, building scalable and efficient solutions for various clients.